Fantom-Factory/afIocConfig/readme.md

 # IocConfig

+*IocConfig is a support library and exists to aid the development of other Alien-Factory libraries and frameworks.
+Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

-IocConfig is a [Fantom](http://fantom.org/) library for for providing injectable config values.
+`IocConfig` is a [Fantom](http://fantom.org/) library for for providing injectable config values.